microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 TypeScript 2.6 introduces a new strict checking flag, `--strictFunctionTypes`.
 The `--strictFunctionTypes` switch is part of the `--strict` family of switches, meaning that it defaults to on in `--strict` mode.
-You can opt-out by setting `--strictFunctionTypes false` on your commandline or in your tsconfig.json.
+You can opt-out by setting `--strictFunctionTypes false` on your command line or in your tsconfig.json.

 Under `--strictFunctionTypes` function type parameter positions are checked _contravariantly_ instead of _bivariantly_.
-For some background on what varience meanes for funciton types check out [What are covariance and contravariance?](https://www.stephanboyer.com/post/132/what-are-covariance-and-contravariance).
+For some background on what variance means for function types check out [What are covariance and contravariance?](https://www.stephanboyer.com/post/132/what-are-covariance-and-contravariance).

-The stricter checking applies to all function types, *except* those originating in method or construcor declarations.
+The stricter checking applies to all function types, *except* those originating in method or constructor declarations.
 Methods are excluded specifically to ensure generic classes and interfaces (such as `Array<T>`) continue to mostly relate covariantly.

 Consider the following example in which `Animal` is the supertype of `Dog` and `Cat`: